Links

 What it does

 SMB signing verifies the origin and authenticity of SMB packets.
-Effectively this stops MITM SMB relay attacks from happening.
-If this is enabled and required on a machine we will not be able to perform a SMB relay attack.
+Effectively this stops MiTM SMB relay attacks from being successful.
+If this is enabled and required on a machine we will not be able to perform a successful SMB relay attack.

-If I run the same command against the Windows 2019 Domain Controller on my network I get the following:
+If I run the same command against the Domain Controller on my network I get the following:

-With 'Signing enabled and required' we will not be able to perform a SMB relay attack.
-This is true by default for all Windows Server versions.
+With 'Signing enabled and required' we will not be able to perform a SMB relay attack against that particular hosts.
+This is the default behaviour for Windows Servers that are Domain Controllers only.

 In the lab scenario we have two machines